FLEA MARKETS | Budapest | Petőfi Csarnok

 It reminded me of the crazy flea market in Barcelona, except that most items were actually displayed on tables instead of heaped on the ground.
 The variety of the content, however, was similar…selling old and new random goods all in one place.

 Curiously, one of the most abundant products for sale was money…piles of it.
-Boxes of coins, stacks of bills, and some even artfully arranged—old money appears to be a popular collector’s item in Hungary.
+Boxes of coins, stacks of bills, and some even artfully arranged…old money appears to be a popular collectors item in Hungary.
 (Believe me, I would have asked about it if I could have, but Hungarian is not a language I was able to master beyond “hello” and “thank you.”)

-Former military leaders were there too—Lenin and Stalin together with the detritus of their era.
+Former military leaders were there too…Lenin and Stalin together with the detritus of their era.

 I watched this vendor meticulously lay out his merchandise in neat and orderly rows.
 I kept stopping back at his table for the pure relief of being able to see everything in one glance, rather than having to dig through mounds of dusty odds and ends.

-In the end, I bought the linen dish towels, a tiny ironstone measuring cup, a brass plate with those letters I love but can’t read, a small marbleized book that is a libretto for a Wagner opera, and a pretty blue milk glass jar with a metal cover.
+In the end I bought my own collection of random objects…the linen dish towels, a tiny ironstone measuring cup, a brass plate with those letters I love but can’t read, a small marbleized book that is a libretto for a Wagner opera, and a pretty blue milk glass jar with a metal cover.
+Nothing cost even close to $20.

 Petőfi Csarnok flea market